ishaqmusaq/alx-system_engineering-devops/README.md

-script that switchs current user to the user betty
+print the effective user of a current user